(I)

 What do we know about fate but that it deals humans the strangest of cards?

-Twenty minutes before Téllez arrived at the crime scene, Dr. Agustín Guízar stepped down from one of the two ambulances and rushed to the house on Viena St. The scene inside nearly gave him a heart attack.
-Trotsky was bleeding on the floor, and surrounded by bodyguards was none other than his old friend Jacques Mornard, with minor wounds.
-The tall, muscular men appeared partially stunned by something Trotsky had just said, but Agustín could them coming out of the spell and decided to move now and think later.
+Twenty minutes before Téllez arrived at the crime scene, Dr. Agustín Guízar stepped down from one of the two ambulances and rushed to the house on Viena St. What he found inside nearly gave him a heart attack.
+Trotsky, bleeding on the floor, and surrounded by bodyguards was none other than his old friend Jacques Mornard, with minor wounds.
+For a brief moment, Agustín wondered if the fabric of reality was still holding up.
+The tall, muscular men appeared partially stunned by something Trotsky had just said, but Agustín could see them coming out of the spell and decided to move now and think later.

 “An ambulance for each!” he yelled to the paramedics, “quick!”

 Making sure Trotsky’s car went first, Agustín jumped into the second ambulance.
-He looked at Jacques (a.k.a Frank Jacson) in the eyes for five minutes as the car sped through the streets of Coyoacán.
+He looked at Jacques (a.k.a Frank Jacson) in the eyes for a full five minutes as the car sped through the streets of Coyoacán; perhaps this was a fragment of some nightmare only he could dispel.
+Had this whole day been a dream?
 Jacques looked back in silence.
-Both men were creating a thousand stories in their minds, a thousand interpolations, before picking one which would allow them to move forward.
+The whole world seemed at a standstill while both men contemplated a thousand stories in their minds, a thousand interpolations, desperately looking for the one to fix this reality and set the universe back in motion.

-Agustín was finally going to speak.
+Agustín resolved to speak.
 But Jacques was quicker.

 “Doctor,” he said, pausing for a breath before continuing.
 “Here is a letter that explains my actions.
 Please, give it to the police.”